MicrosoftDocs/cloud-adoption-framework/docs/antipatterns/govern-antipatterns.md

 # Govern antipatterns

-Customers often encounter antipatterns during the Govern phase of cloud adoption.
-Understanding shared responsibilities and how to build your security strategy on existing frameworks can help you avoid these antipatterns.
+You might encounter antipatterns during the Govern phase of cloud adoption.
+Understand shared responsibilities and how to build your security strategy on existing frameworks to help you avoid these antipatterns.

 ## Antipattern: Misunderstand shared responsibilities